khangiskhan/ScalableCrud/README.md

 Demo app deployed on AWS: http://www.khangnguyen.elasticbeanstalk.com/

 TODO Angular port (ngGrid, ngResource, etc)
+TODO Server side caching to minimize calls to DB

 # Features
 -Basic CRUD through REST endpoints [add, edit, delete, search].

 -Lazy loading/paging/infinite scroll of data, load additional data as user scrolls.
-For demo purposes, the chunks of data requested are small in order to demonstrate the lazy loading more easily, however, in a real world scenario, we can optimize the chunks so that we would reduce the number of requests we have to make to the server.
+For demo purposes, the chunks of data requested are small in order to demonstrate the lazy loading more easily, however, in a real world scenario, we can optimize the chunks so that we would reduce the number of requests we have to make to the server and database.

 -Responsiveness